rombat/rombat/README.md

 ## 🤔 Who am I?

-Web dev and craft beer enthusiast 🍺
+Web dev and craft beer/zythology enthusiast 🍺

 I like building stuff that actually matters to users, scalable applications, and tackling technical challenges with creative solutions.